variousauthors/mandala/db/content/watercloset.md

 The hallway is decorated with old portraits, but no photos...  you wonder how many relatives one family can have.
 There are portraits like these in your house too, but not as many.
 The door [[up ahead|second home foyer master bedroom]] looks to be a bedroom, which gives you hope.
-These older collonial houses often had washrooms attached to the master bedroom, you seem to recal.
+These older colonial houses often had washrooms attached to the master bedroom, you seem to recal.
 You can also see the foyer down the [[other end of the hallway|second home foyer]].

 #second home foyer
-The foyer is a grand place, with a heigh ceiling and stained glass windows next to the door.
+The foyer is a grand place, with a high ceiling and stained glass windows next to the door.
 A rug at the foot of a great staircase dominates the foyer.
 The stairs split halfway up, into a "T", and under each branch is an arched traverse into the rooms beyond.
 The stairs divide the room into left and right (facing the stairs): on the left there is a [[foggy glass paned double door|second home foyer office]], a [[hallway|second home foyer MB hallway]], and an [[arched traverse|second home foyer great room]] leading into what looks like a large relatively empty room; on the right there is a pair of [[french sliding doors|second home foyer dining room]], a [[small door|second home foyer powder]] with a picture hanging on it, and again an [[arched traverse|second home foyer morning room]] through which can be seen a kitchen of sorts.